JohnnyLiang-OTU/CV_final_project/readme.md

 Mashallah
 Glory to Jesus

 We are the last Year that will be doing final projects instead of final exams.
-WWWWWWW
+WWWWWWW^2